herniated/udacity-c3-restapi-user/README.md

     ```bash
     npm run dev
     ```
-* You can visit `http://localhost:8080/api/v0/feed` in your web browser to verify that the application is running.
-You should see a JSON payload.
-Feel free to play around with Postman to test the API's.
+* You can visit `http://localhost:8080/api/v0/user/auth0/login` with Postman to test the API's.

 ## Tips
 1. In `set_env.sh`, environment variables are set with `export $VAR=value`.
 Setting it this way is not permanent; every time you open a new terminal, you will have to run `set_env.sh` to reconfigure your environment variables.
 To verify if your environment variable is set, you can check the variable with a command like `echo $POSTGRES_USERNAME`.